Tourists flock to Japan after COVID restrictions lifted | Business

 - Japan

-Eager to admire colourful foliage, eat sushi and go shopping, droves of tourists from abroad started arriving on Tuesday in Japan for the first day of lifted border restrictions, which had been in place for more than two years to curb the coronavirus pandemic.
+Eager to admire colourful foliage, eat sushi and go shopping, droves of tourists from abroad began arriving in Japan on Tuesday, with the end of pandemic-fighting border restrictions that had been in place for more than two years.

+''We got the news that we can finally come.
+We are really, really happy," said Nadine Lackmann, a German who was among the crowd of tourists arriving at Tokyo's Haneda airport.

-Travellers are expected to deliver a sorely needed 5 trillion yen (USD 35 billion) boost to the world's third-largest economy.
+Travellers like Lackmann are expected to deliver a sorely needed 5 trillion yen ($35 billion) boost to the world's third-largest economy.
 And the flood of visitors is expected to keep growing.

-The daily cap of 50,000 arrivals is gone.
-Airlines have added flights to respond to the full re-opening of borders.
-Visa-free travel is back for short-term business and tourism from more than 60 nations.
+A daily limit of 50,000 arrivals is gone.
+Airlines have added flights in response to the full re-opening of borders.
+Visa-free travel is back for short-term business visits and tourism from more than 60 countries.

-Tourists like Beall, numbering about 32 million people before COVID-19, are welcome for good reason.
-Many will have more spending power because the Japanese yen has declined in recent months in value compared to the US dollar, the euro and other currencies.
+About 32 million tourists visited Japan in 2019, before COVID-19.
+Their return is welcome for good reason.
+Many will have more spending power because the Japanese yen has declined in recent months in value compared to the U.S. dollar, the euro and other currencies.

+Visitors may have to adjust to face masks, worn by most Japanese just about everywhere outside their own homes.
+Many stores and restaurants require customers to wear masks and sanitise their hands.
+Some establishments still close early, or have shuttered completely.

-Still, bookings from abroad at Japanese carrier All Nippon Airways Co., or ANA, have already jumped five-fold compared to the previous week, while those flying out of Japan doubled.
-The surge is coming on top of lesser, more gradual increases recorded the previous week.
+But bookings from abroad with Japanese carrier All Nippon Airways Co., or ANA, have already jumped five-fold compared to last week, while bookings of flights out of Japan have doubled.

-Air Canada said bookings for Canadian travel to Japan jumped 51 per cent this month compared to last month, while travellers from Japan to Canada grew 16 per cent over the same period.
+Air Canada said bookings for Canadian travel to Japan jumped 51% this month compared to September, while the number of travellers from Japan to Canada grew 16% over the same period.

 The Japanese economy can use the influx of tourist spending.

-Fitch Ratings forecast Japan's real GDP growth at 1.7 per cent in 2022 and 1.3 per cent in 2023, supported by its loose fiscal policy, a recovery in the service sector, and a gradual fix to supply-chain problems, which will boost manufacturing and exports.
+Fitch Ratings forecasts that Japan's economy will grow at a 1.7% annual pace this year and by 1.3% in 2023, supported by easy credit, a recovery for service industries and a gradual fix for supply-chain problems, which will boost manufacturing and exports.

-The reopening to overseas visitors is expected to work as a positive, despite risks from geopolitical tensions and higher prices.

 Japan had basically shut its borders to tourists, but started allowing packaged tours in June.
-Many people opted to wait for open-ended individual travel before getting a plane ticket.
+Many people opted to wait for open-ended individual travel before booking their tickets.

-With declining nervousness about the risks of infections, local trips by Japanese are also increasing — encouraged by discounts offered by airlines, bullet trains, onsen hot spring resorts and hotels to jumpstart the ailing travel industry.
+With declining nervousness about the risks of infections, Japanese also are travelling more — encouraged by discounts offered by airlines, bullet trains, "onsen'' hot springs resorts and hotels to jumpstart the ailing travel industry.

-Although Japan offers various attractions from the ski slopes of northern Hokkaido to the tropical beaches of Okinawa islands in the south, experts insist the coming months are the best to enjoy what Japan has to offer.
+Although Japan offers various attractions from the ski slopes of northern Hokkaido to the semi-tropical beaches of the Okinawa islands in the south, experts say these months are the best for enjoying what Japan has to offer.

-Foliage is turning vibrant colours; the weather is moderate, not freezing, sweltering or humid; seafood, grapes, chestnuts and other culinary delights are fresh and plentiful.
+The mountains are vibrant with brilliant autumn foliage; the weather is moderate, not freezing, sweltering or humid; seafood, grapes, chestnuts and other culinary delights are fresh and plentiful.

 "Now we are all ready to welcome people from abroad," said Shuso Imada, general manager at the Japan Sake and Shochu Information Centre.

-Imada's work is to promote sake rice wine and shochu, made from barley, potatoes or other vegetable, domestically and abroad.
+His job is to promote sake rice wine and shochu liquor made from barley, potatoes or other vegetables, domestically and abroad.

 "Autumn is the best season to enjoy Japanese food with sake and shochu," he said.